hyunjimoon/tolzul/🌏world(amoon)/🤹🏼‍♂️atom(bit)/🧭atom(PC🔃)/ranjan_pal.md

+2023
 research on cyber risk/resilience management through CAMS using the interplay of computer science and decision science.

+emphasized vision (in cv) and quality

 - who should i meet in mit
 - what is appealing to professors?